ayush4ise/budgeted-attack-defense-game/README.md

 - We implement a greedy allocation method [`utils.py`](utils.py) to compare the results with the iterative algorithm.
 The greedy method allocates resources to the targets based on the maximum valuation of the targets, and is used to generate a baseline for comparison.

 - We add the **quadratic with interactions** utility function to the `UtilityFunction` class, which allows for interactions between allocations.
 The model coefficients obtained by fitting the model to the simulated data are absymally bad.
+The coefficients change significantly too, when the data is taken as a whole instead of splitting it into training and test sets.

 - We plot the results of the iterative algorithm and greedy method using the [`plot_generator.py`](`plot_generator.py`) script.
 The plots are saved in the `plots` folder.